hadi14250/request-approval-app/README.md

 # Create .env file (optional - you can copy from .env.example)
 cp .env.example .env

+# Populate the database with sample requests.
+The database is created automatically, and seeding is skipped if data already exists.
+npm run seed

-# Start the server (database will be created automatically on first run)
+# Start the server
 npm start
 ```